Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Conclusion

 \section{Conclusion}

-In this paper, we propose a framework for Type 3 endogenously uncertain stochastic programming (T3ESP) problems.
-Our contributions consist of two different modelling approaches to consider conditionally observed information, making the framework more generally applicable to decision-making problems in contexts such as capacity expansion, and a subdiagram decomposition approach to improve computational efficiency and allow for the inclusion of continuous decision variables.
-The proposed framework is based on Decision Programming \citep{Salo2022}, originally developed for solving decision problems with decision-dependent uncertainties by converting an influence diagram representation of the problem to a mixed-integer linear programming (MILP) problem.
+In this paper, we propose a framework for modeling and solving Type 3 endogenously uncertain stochastic programming (T3ESP) problems using influence diagrams.
+The framework is based on the work by \citet{parmentier2020integer}, originally developed for solving decision problems with decision-dependent uncertainties by converting an influence diagram representation of the problem to a mixed-integer programming (MIP) model.
+To the best of our knowledge, and in line with \citet{hellemo2018}, T3ESP problems have not been previously addressed in the literature.

-According to \citet{hellemo2018}, Type 3 endogenously uncertain stochastic programming (T3ESP) problems have not been discussed in the literature before.
-To make Decision Programming applicable to such problems, we show how Type 2 endogenous uncertainties can be modeled by either adding observation nodes to the influence diagram or by adding conditional non-anticipativity constraints (C-NACs) to the Decision Programming model.
+To make the rooted junction tree (RJT) formulations applicable to T3ESP problems, we show how Type 2 endogenous uncertainties can be modeled by either modifying the underlying influence diagram by adding observation nodes or by incorporating conditional non-anticipativity constraints (C-NACs) to the MIP model.
+We note that with minimal modifications, the developments presented in this paper can also be applied to extend the Decision Programming framework \citep{Salo2022, hankimaa2023}, as the structure of the two MIP models is sufficiently similar.

-The computational experiments do not indicate clear superiority for either of these approaches, as the solution times observed were similar for both approaches in the example considered.
-However, in the presence of decision-dependent probability distributions, for example, the presence of imperfect conditional observations, one cannot employ C-NAC constraints.
-An example of such a problem would be a version of the climate CBA problem in Section \ref{section:score} where the climate parameter research does not reveal the correct branch, that is, remove one of the extreme parameter values, but gives a probability distribution that provides better information than the original.

 In practice, both approaches have their advantages and disadvantages.
-Adding observation nodes only requires modifying the influence diagram by adding new nodes, while C-NACs are additional constraints that must be added to the decision model \eqref{eq:dp_obj}-\eqref{eq:dp_z_bin}.
-One of the ideas behind Decision Programming is to provide a methodology for converting an influence diagram representation of the problem into a mixed-integer linear programming model, and from a usability perspective, it might be beneficial to not require explicit modification of the decision model.
-However, if one starts modifying the decision problem by using C-NACs, it might be possible to also represent other parts of the decision process explicitly as added variables or constraints.
+Adding observation nodes only requires modifying the influence diagram by adding new nodes, while C-NACs are additional constraints that must be added to the MIP model.
+From the standpoint of a practitioner, it would be simpler to not require explicit modification of the resulting model.
+On the other hand, if one allows for modifying the MIP model by using C-NACs, this might also allow for representing other parts of the decision process explicitly as added variables or constraints.
 Further research in this direction is thus relevant.